cestpasphoto/alpha-zero-general/README.md

 ![Sample training](splendor/sample_training.jpg)

-Of course you need to tune parameters depending on the game, especially cpuct, FPU, dirichlet noise.
+Of course you need to tune parameters depending on the game, especially cpuct and FPU.
 The option `-V` allows you to switch between different NN architectures.
 If you specify a previous checkpoint using a different architecture, it will still try loading weights as much as possible.
 It allows me starting first steps of training with small/fast networks and then I experiment larger networks.

 #### To debug